Dr Ulrich Kusenack

 - Endovascular specialist DGG

-- Specialist knowledge of radiation protection "Arterial and venous vascular system"
+- Expertise in radiation protection „Arterial and venous vascular system“

 Stein, F/ Kamper, L/ Meletiadis, K/ Kusenack, U/ Haage, P

-Endovascular reconstruction of the aortic bifurcation to preserve limbs in advanced systemic scleroderma
+Endovascular reconstruction of the aortic bifurcation for limb preservation in advanced systemic scleroderma

 German Medical Weekly (1946)